makerdao/community/governance/votes/Executive Vote - February 22, 2023.md

 * Increase the MATIC-A Maximum Debt Ceiling (`line`) by 5 million DAI from 10 million DAI to **15 million DAI**.
 * Increase the Compound v2 D3M Maximum Debt Ceiling (`line`) by 10 million DAI from 20 million DAI to **30 million DAI**.

-Please review the [discussion thread](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-2-february-2023/19637) containing information about the MOMC Proposal to inform your position before voting.
+Please review the [discussion thread](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-2-february-2023/19637) to inform your position before voting.

 ## Review